SaitoSoft/Monarch/README.md

 Additional

 I have only provided controller level tests usually I would do service and integration.
 However, for the sake of time I have omitted these (I have asserted that the services were called).
 I have used a Clean Architecture approach as that is what I have been using in my last positions.
-Since on the first call it was mantioned that Dapper is used I have uswed that instead of EF.
+Since on the first call it was mantioned that Dapper is used I have used that instead of EF.

 Thanks for the opportunity and I will hopefully see you Friday.